salesucation/salesucation/README.md

 We are building this in to a public service mesh to create an ecosystem for full stack webcomponents.
 As such it is running on multiple nodes and with the excellent mysql operator, longhorn and minio.
 I have also been building full stack web components for a self service portal.
 These additions are for sale as an enterprise version of salesucation.
 Please contact us at https://salesucation.ca if you are interested in an enterprise version.

 Thanks for reading this far.
-Micro-frontends/ full stack web components are an excellent way for autonomous teams to collaborate with much reduced interdendency.
+Micro-frontends/ full stack web components are an excellent way for autonomous teams to collaborate with much reduced interdependency.
 It is our hope that salesucation will start a cheap, cheerful and CAD ecosystem for microfrontend/ full stack web components.